Parkin in Cross County, Arkansas — The American South (West South Central)

 Erected by Department of Arkansas Heritage.

 Other nearby markers.
-At least 1 other marker is within 10 miles of this marker Wittsburg in the Civil War (approx. 9.2 miles away).
+At least 1 other marker is within 10 miles of this marker, measured as the crow flies.
+Wittsburg in the Civil War (approx. 9.2 miles away).

 Categories. • Agriculture • Native Americans •

 Credits.
 This page was last revised on April 19, 2018.
 This page originally submitted on April 19, 2018, by Mark Hilton of Montgomery, Alabama.
 This page has been viewed 100 times since then and 30 times this year.
 Photos: 1, 2, 3. submitted on April 19, 2018, by Mark Hilton of Montgomery, Alabama.